Heran-Am/hotel_managment/README.md

 ## 5. Clean Code Development
 Clean code Developement [Cheatsheet](https://github.com/Heran-Am/hotel_managment/blob/main/cheatsheet/cheatsheet.txt) is here and example from the code.

 Comments/Doctstrings : Use Docstrings or comments to explain the function/methods.

-Docstrings
+Modularity: The code is structured into smaller components for improved [readability](https://sonarcloud.io/component_measures?metric=reliability_remediation_effort&id=Heran-Am_hotel_managment).
+Indentation, spacing, and line breaks are used effectively to enhance code quality.

-DRY (Don't Repeat Yourself): Reusable functions, modules, or libraries can help prevent code duplication.
+DRY (Don't Repeat Yourself): Reusable functions, modules, or libraries can help prevent code [duplication](https://sonarcloud.io/component_measures?metric=Duplications&id=Heran-Am_hotel_managment).
 In sonarcloud metrics, we can see no duplication Duplicated Lines

 ## 6. and 7.
 Build and CI/CD